abregado/champions-combat/_chapters/rules.md

 4 dice, each with six sides.

-# Phases of the Game
+# Winning the Game
+First player to gain 5 score tokens wins.

+# Game Overview
 Play begins with a Setup Phase and then continues with repeated Rounds of combat.

+## Setup
+1. Place the pile of Score tokens to the side of the play area
+2. Each player takes a deck of Action cards.
+3. Build the Initiative deck by combining two of each player's color, and the 4.
+Special Initiative card.
+5. Each player draws a random Style card from the deck.
+6. Place the pile of Power tokens to the side of the play area.
+7. Begin play in the Draw Phase.
+{: .procedural-steps}

 Each Round of Combat is made up of the following Phases:
 1. **Draw phase**, in which players get a new hand of cards.
 2. **Initiative phase**, in which player order is determined.
 3. **Resolution phase**, in which players take Turns using their cards.
 4. **Scoring phase**, in which players earn Score tokens for causing damage.

-# Setup
-Place the pile of Score tokens to the side of the play area.

-Each player takes a deck of Action cards.

-Build the Initiative deck by combining two of each player's color, and the Special Initiative card.

-Each player draws a random Style card from the deck.

-Place the pile of Power tokens to the side of the play area.

-Begin play in the Draw Phase.

-# Winning the Game
-First player to gain 5 score tokens wins.

 # Phases
 ## Draw Phase
-Each player discards any remaining cards in their hand.
+1. Each player discards any remaining cards in their hand.

-Each player adds their discard pile to their Action deck and then shuffles it.
+2. Each player adds their discard pile to their Action deck and then shuffles it.

-Players draw 4 Action cards into their hand.
+3. Players draw 4 Action cards into their hand.
+{: .procedural-steps}

 ## Initiative Phase
-Create two decks of Initiative cards, each with a single Initiative card for each player.
+1. Create two decks of Initiative cards, each with a single Initiative card for each player.

-Shuffle the two decks individually.
+2. Shuffle the two decks individually.

-Place the two decks on top of each other without shuffling them together.
+3. Place the two decks on top of each other without shuffling them together.

-Place the Special Initiative card on the bottom of the combined deck.
+4. Place the Special Initiative card on the bottom of the combined deck.

-Draw the Initiative cards out one by one, arranging them in a line.
+5. Draw the Initiative cards out one by one, arranging them in a line.

-Play then proceeds in the order shown by the cards.
+6. Play then proceeds in the order shown by the cards.
+{: .procedural-steps}

 {% include card_image.html link='files/images/special-init.png' %}